FelDev/felixparadis.com-v3/content/posts/lily58/index.md

 **35 grams of actuation force**.
 That's the sweet spot for me.
-They're super light and won't fatigue my fingers, but still offer enough resistance to feel like quality mechanical switces.
+They're super light and won't fatigue my fingers, but still offer enough resistance to feel like quality mechanical switches.

 I did keep Choc Light Blues for the last columns of the keyboard which I only access with my stretched pinky fingers.
 (Except the caps lock and layer switching keys, which are